ceford/cefjdemos-data-jdm-help/articles/ru/articles/articles-edit.md

 ### Права доступа

-**Note**: This can be hidden by a user with Admin permissions in the [Article:
+**Note**: This can be hidden by a user with Admin permissions in the
-Options](https://docs.joomla.org/Help4.x:Articles:_Options/en "Help4.x:Articles: Options/en").
+Article: Options.
 This is where you can enter permissions for this article.
-[Learn more.](https://docs.joomla.org/J3.x:Access_Control_List_Tutorial/en#hierarchylevels "J3.x:Access Control List Tutorial/en")

 <img
 src="https://docs.joomla.org/images/thumb/7/7e/Help-4x-screenshot-article-edit-permissions-ru.png/600px-Help-4x-screenshot-article-edit-permissions-ru.png"